DongchengLuo/SLD-CKD-LLM-ReKAP/README.md

 ## **📄 License**

-This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.